A complete guide to AQA A-Level History

 Section A: Historians' interpretations

-You are given an extract from a published historian (or sometimes two extracts) and asked to evaluate the interpretation.
-Strong answers identify the argument the historian makes, weigh it against your own knowledge, and judge its convincingness as a whole.
+You are given three extracts from published historians and asked to evaluate the interpretations.
+Strong answers identify the argument each historian makes, weigh them against your own knowledge, and judge their convincingness as a whole.

 Section B: Essays